-- Inkjet uses ink and is more prominently used for printing in color.
+Inkjet uses liquid ink and is more prominently used for printing in color.

-Regardless of technology, below we gave examples (in no specific order) of printers that we believe to be top of the line for on-demand barcode label printing.
+Regardless of technology, below is our "best of" list (in no specific order) of barcode label printers that we believe to be top of the line for on-demand barcode label printing.

-The Cab SQUIX barcode label printer combines innovation, ease of use, accuracy, reliability, quality and speed into one label printer.
-This is an industrial printer and prints in black and white through thermal transfer technology.
+The cab SQUIX 4 barcode label printer combines innovation, ease of use, accuracy, reliability, quality and speed into one label printer.
+This is an industrial printer which uses thermal transfer print technology to provide crisp, black and white results.

-A great feature on this printer is it has an interactive screen, similar to an iPhone that provides video instructions for how to stock your printer, clean your print head, and print labels.
-Another benefit of the Cab printer is that there is an adapter where you can add a cutter piece, or a peel and present, both in which include time savings for your company.
+A great feature on this printer is the interactive screen, similar to an iPhone, that provides video instructions for how to stock your printer, clean your print head, and print labels.
+Another benefit of the cab printer is the adapter which allows you to add a cutter or a peel and present option, both of which can offer time savings for your company.